Planning-Inspectorate/appeal-planning-decision/packages/auth-server/README.md

 - appeals-auth-server-jwks
-  JSON Array of JWK, generate new by setting algorithm and calling node ./dev/gen-keys.js Ensure alg used is allowed by client.id_token_signed_response_alg
+  JSON Array of JWK, generate new by setting algorithm and calling node ./dev/gen-keys.js Ensure alg used is allowed by client.id_token_signed_response_alg Check best practice on algorithm when updating
+- If changing algorithm will need new resource server and clients as they can only handle 1 signing algorithm at a time

+To allow existing tokens to remain valid until expiry some changes are required

+  Resource server currently uses jwtSigningAlg: from `/src/configuration/config` Clients use the default of RSA so new client will need to set id_token_signed_response_alg to the same value in `/src/oidc/clients.js`